melodysdreamj/onelink2/github/melodysdreamj/test_with_dependency.md

 ## Description & How to use
-A brief description of the script.
+A brief description of the script. and how to use this script.

 ## Sample Link
 [OneClickAll Link](http://oneclickall.com/your-script)